by David Jeater

-Further details about the entries can be seen in a note at the end of the list on page 171 onwards.
+Further details about the entries can be seen in notes at the end of the register.

 The list is an attempt at a comprehensive register of those meeting the qualifications set out above.
 The author would welcome additions to the list, and information leading to corrections to the existing entries, at firstname.lastname@example.org.
 He hopes that the list informs and entertains.

-The third edition of this work (updated January 2021) is available on this website as a pdf, via the link below.
+The fourth edition of this work (updated March 2024) is available on this website as a pdf, via the link below.